 CWF-0086 (1745501180) - The objection raises several points related to arguing that the Waterfront LID Improvements will have negative impacts.
 Thus, the objection raises the following common objection issue addressed below in the Legal Analysis section B: H. The Objector failed to meet the burden of proof required to demonstrate that the property will not receive a special benefit or that the City appraisal valuation process was flawed.
+Recommendation: denial

 CWF-0087 (1745500540) - The objection only raises questions regarding the Waterfront LID proposal and does not state an objection.
+Recommendation: denial property will not receive a special benefit or that the City appraisal valuation process was flawed.